Tiger Woods schedule: When and where will the GOAT tee up next?

 He did, however, turn up at Torrey Pines on Sunday to present Ludvig Aberg with his second PGA Tour trophy.

-Woods also spent some time in the commentary booth, in which he revealed he will “look to play some of the bigger events” going forward.
+Woods also spent some time in the commentary booth, in which he revealed he will “look to play some of the bigger events” going forward, but he didn’t put his name down for the Arnold Palmer Invitational at Bay Hill, or the Players Championship at TPC Sawgrass.
+(Though that shouldn’t be a surprise given what he said earlier in the week.)

-He has also played in all three of Jupiter Links opening TGL matches – including at defeat to New York that included an hilarious mix-up that Woods described as “the most embarrassing moment of my golfing career”.
+He has, however, played in all of Jupiter Links’ regular season TGL matches – including a defeat to New York that included what Woods described as “the most embarrassing moment of my golfing career” – and the 18-hole Seminole Pro-Member alongside former PGA of America chief Seth Waugh.

 PGA Tour, DP World Tour, and the majors